An Honest Review of Mobycy – A Bicycle Sharing Service

 What Mobycy Need To Work On/Challenges Mobycy Might Face

-1. Indian roads are not bicycle friendly.
+1. Indian roads are not bicycle-friendly.

-2. UI could be more polished. e.g. I added 399/- deposit through Paytm but the app shows my current Paytm balance and not the security deposit.
+2. UI could be more polished. e.g. I added a 399/- deposit through Paytm but the app shows my current Paytm balance and not the security deposit.

 mobycy-ride-details